yusufmunircloud/AWS-Projects/AWS-Serverless-Reminder-App/readme.md

 - STAGE 3 : Implement and configure the state machine, the core of the application
 - STAGE 4 : Implement the API Gateway, API and supporting lambda function
 - STAGE 5 : Implement the static frontend application and test functionality
-- STAGE 6 : Cleanup the account
+- STAGE 6 : Cleanup Enviroment